 - If you use any of the following items, you should bring them with you on the day of surgery: inhaler, , insulin, hearing aid, and glasses.

 For Your Safety

 - Each patient having surgery at Mallard Creek Surgery Center will require a responsible driver to take them home.
 You will not be allowed to drive, so you will need to arrange someone to bring you, stay with you, and drive you home.
 If you drive yourself, your procedure may be postponed or cancelled.
 If you plan to take a taxi, bus or other form of transportation, you will still need someone to stay with you on the ride home.

 - Please wear comfortable, loose-fitting clothes that are easy to change in and out of and that will not fit tightly over the area of your surgery.

-- In an effort to accommodate all patients and their families, we ask that you do not bring more than two family members on the day of surgery.
-Only one person will be allowed to stay with you in the room before and after surgery.
-Other visitors will be directed to the waiting area during your stay.
+- In an effort to accommodate all patients and their families, we ask that you do not bring more than ONE family member on the day of surgery.

 - Please leave all valuables, including money, watches, jewelry, and credit cards at home.
 The staff will not be held responsible for any lost valuables.